trumpeterchris/Weather2Sheet/README.markdown

 Description
 -----------

-To use conditions, you need to obtain an API key from Weather Underground [http://www.wunderground.com/weather/api/](http://www.wunderground.com/weather/api/).
+To use Wu, you need to obtain an API key from Weather Underground [http://www.wunderground.com/weather/api/](http://www.wunderground.com/weather/api/).
 You should then add that key and the name of your default weather station to $HOME/.condrc:

 	{
 	  "key": "YOUR_API_KEY",
 	  "station": "Lincoln, NE"
 	}

-(the above is available in the conditions root directory as "condrc")
+(the above is available in the Wu root directory as "condrc")

 Wu has the following major options: